wilsonliaows/docs/on-prem/profile.md

 ## On-premise files connection profile
 Working with on-premise files requires you to define a file system profile in the `files` section.
-You need to specify the base folder for file access; the base folder will be used for resolving relative paths.
+You need to specify the base folder for file access as it will be used for resolving relative paths.
 A folder named `HR` in the `C:/Documents/` directory will be configured like this:

 ```YAML
 files: